syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 * `TrackThickness`: Defines the thickness of the track indicator.
 * `ThicknessUnit`: Specifies whether the `ProgressThickness` or `TrackThickness` are defined in pixel or factor.

 The `ProgressThickness` or `TrackThickness` of the progress bar can be specified either in pixel or factor.
-If the `ThicknessUnit` is specified as Pixel, the range will be rendered based on the provided pixel value.
-If the `ThicknessUnit` is set as factor, the provided factor value will be multiplied by the outer radius.
+If the `ThicknessUnit` is specified as `Pixel`, the range will be rendered based on the provided pixel value.
+If the `ThicknessUnit` is set as `Factor`, the provided factor value will be multiplied by the outer radius.
 For example, if the thickness width is set as 0.1, then 10% of outer radius is considered as thickness.

 The following code sample demonstrates how to customize the appearance of the circular progress bar.